Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 Authorization': `Bearer ${access_token}`
 ```

-# Implementation of Xray on Ecs and Container Insights
+## Implementation of Xray on ECS and Container Insights.

-on our task definition backend and frontend, add the following part for the xray
+On our task definitions for both backend and frontend, add the following part to invoke `aws xray`:
 ```
 {
       "name": "xray",